 Nitrile or latex gloves to protect hands and/or samples from contamination.

-small (e.g., 25 ml) graduated cylinder (Figure 2) or beaker for adding small amounts of water to dry sample until plasticity is achieved.
+small (e.g., 25 ml) graduated cylinder (figures 1, 2) or beaker for adding small amounts of water to dry sample until plasticity is achieved.

 purified or distilled or deionized water.